 The governance of Inter IKEA Group and Interogo Holding is ultimately guided by the purpose of Interogo Foundation.

 In exercise of its shareholder rights, Interogo Foundation appoints the Supervisory Board and Management Board of Inter IKEA Holding B.V. and the Board of Directors of Interogo Holding AG at the shareholder meetings of each holding company.
 At the shareholder meetings Interogo Foundation also approves the Annual Accounts.

 Interogo Foundation has two governing bodies, a Foundation Council (Stiftungsrat) and a Supervisory Council (Beirat).

-The Foundation Council represents the foundation and currently has three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.
+The Foundation Council has the full decision-making power and represents the foundation.
+The Foundation Council currently has three members: Johannes Burger, Hans Gydell and Herbert Oberhuber.

-The Foundation Council is supervised by the Supervisory Council.
-The Supervisory Council has seven seats.
-The Kamprad family must always be in minority.
+The Supervisory Council role is advisory and to appoint members of the Foundation Council.
+The Supervisory Council has seven seats and the Kamprad family must always be in minority.

-Members of the Supervisory Council presently are: Hans Gydell, Mathias Kamprad, Birger Lund, Magnus Mandersson, Per Wendschlag, Urs Wickihalder and Alfred Wiederkehr.
+Members of the Supervisory Council presently are: Mats Agmén, John Tegnér, Mathias Kamprad, Birger Lund, Magnus Mandersson, Urs Wickihalder and Alfred Wiederkehr.
 Each outgoing member of the Supervisory Council appoints his or her successor.